center-for-threat-informed-defense/summiting-the-pyramid/docs/scoringanalytic.rst

 ------------------------------------------
 Just as not all analytics are created equal, not all sensors are created equal.
 Our sensor robustness categories identify the different layers within the OS in which observables can be collected.
 Each of the different sensors within each column provide different insight into the OS.

 In the pipe creation example, the sensor data identified is Windows, and the category is ``pipe_created``.
-Based on the types of Event IDs Windows provides and the definition, we know that the analytic is made for Sysmon logs.
+Based on the types of Event IDs Windows provides and a list of field names which belong to Event IDs, we know that the analytic is made for Sysmon logs.
 Based on past research, emulation, and Microsoft documentation, we understand that Event ID 17 is fired after ImpersonateNamedPipeClient is called. [#f2]_ This may track down to a lower-level syscall, but this would require a deeper dive into syscalls for Event ID 17.
 For now, we will consider it being fired from user-mode into kernel-mode.
 Therefore, the final score of this analytic will be in :ref:`User-Mode`.

 .. figure:: _static/pipes_collectionsource_07052023.png
    :alt: Suspicious Pipe Creation Analytic Sensor Data